Synt4xErr0r4/json5/README.md

 The `getXXX` methods are used to read values from the JSON object/ array.
 The `set` methods are used to override or set values in the JSON object/ array.
-The `add` methods are used to add values to a JSON array.
+The `add` and `insert` methods are used to add values to a JSON array.

 Supported data types are:
 - `boolean`